vondacho/publications/bdd_for_better_software_products/5_bdd.md

 ## Domain-driven

-The issued specification artefact uses a natural-language domain-specific vocabulary that every stakeholder understands: product person, software, and test engineers.
+The issued specification artefact uses a natural-language, domain-specific vocabulary that every stakeholder understands: product person, software engineers, and QA engineers.

 ## Documentation-driven

-This artefact, written in Gherkin syntax, explains the system behaviour using examples grouped into scenarios that describe the system use cases and business rules.
+This artefact, written in [Gherkin](https://cucumber.io/docs/gherkin/) syntax, explains the system behaviour using examples grouped into scenarios that describe the system use cases and business rules.

 Here is an example that uses a generic scenario to describe the behaviour of a problem-solving function; the Examples section defines the input and output values: